Dr David Allen

 I studied for my BSc in Virology and Immunology at the University of Warwick, then completed my PhD working jointly at the London School of Hygiene and Tropical Medicine and the Health Protection Agency (now Public Health England).

-Following this, I worked with the Medical Research Council, and then returned to the Health Protection Agency/Public Health England, where I was Head of the Enteric Virus Unit.
+Following this, I worked with the Medical Research Council, and then returned to the Health Protection Agency/Public Health England, where I was Head of the National Enteric Virus Reference Unit.

 I have worked with national and international public health agencies, including the World Health Organization, with the Global Polio Laboratory Network.